fokouarnaud/manage-file-nextjs/README.md

 # Manage file

 Organizations generally want to show their student's work to a large number of people or other organizations.
-With manage-file they can upload specific documents online, to allow a large number of people to view them.
+With manage-file they can save important documents such as dissertations and theses, safely.
 All code follows [ESLint style guide](https://eslint.org/docs/latest/rules/).